 Coky (Female) – Born June 6, 2012

 Despite being commonly referred to as the King of the Jungle, African Lions are not actually found in jungles and are most commonly found in savannahs.
 That being said, the title of “King” does a great job at showcasing how symbolic the lion has become across the world as a symbol of power and majesty.
 And it is easy to see why!
 With their huge size, flowing manes, and powerful roars, these cats are definitely a sight to behold.
 All this being said, African lion populations have become more and more threatened over the last few decades.
 While lions used to live in most parts of Africa, today they are found only in the south Sahara desert and in parts of southern and eastern pats of the continent.
 In fact, the lion population in Africa has been reduced by half since the early 1950s.
 Today, fewer than 21,000 remain in all of Africa.
 Most of these wild lions can be found in the East African countries of Tanzania and Kenya as well as the Southern African countries of Botswana, South Africa, Zambia, and Zimbabwe where conservation efforts and wildlife preserves are more common.

 - An African lion’s roar can be heard as far as 5 miles away!

-- Lions are the most social of the big cats.
-Lion prides can have up to 30 individuals.
-Prides consist of related females and their cubs, plus one or more males.
+- Lions are a very social cat species and prefer to live in groups known as prides.
+Lion prides can have up to 30 individuals which consist of related females and their cubs, plus one or more males.
 Females stay with their mother’s pride for life while males are usually driven out when they become large enough to compete with the dominant males of the pride.

 - Male lions are usually larger than females and can be easily identified because of their manes.
 These manes help to protect male lions when fighting off other males.

 - All three of our African lions were born at the Utica Zoo and have each been sponsored and named by local families.
-These families help to provide funding every year to support the care of our lions.
+These families help to provide funding every year to support the lions’ care!